vladimir-shcherbakov/azure-powershell/src/ResourceManager/Insights/Commands.Insights/help/Add-AzureRmDiagnosticSetting.md

 Category : LogCategory4
 ```

-This command enables LogCategory1 and LogCategory2 only.
+This command enables LogCategory1, LogCategory2 and MetricCategory1 only.
-All other log and metric categories remain the same.

-### Example 4: Selecting a time grain and multiple categories
+### Example 3: Selecting a particular eventhub
 ```
-PS C:\>Set-AzureRmDiagnosticSetting -ResourceId <resourceId> -Enabled $True -Categories Category1,Category2 -Timegrains PT1M
+PS C:\>Add-AzureRmDiagnosticSetting -ResourceId <resourceId> -Name mysetting -EventHubAuthorizationRuleId /subscriptions/1a66ce04-b633-4a0b-b2bc-a912ec8986a6/ResourceGroups/ContosoRG/providers/microsoft.eventhub/namespaces/mynamespace -EventHubName myeventhub
+EventHubAuthorizationRuleId : /subscriptions/1a66ce04-b633-4a0b-b2bc-a912ec8986a6/ResourceGroups/ContosoRG/providers/microsoft.eventhub/namespaces/mynamespace
+EventHubName: myeventhub
+WorkspaceId :
+Metrics
+Enabled   : True
+Timegrain : PT1M
+Category  : MetricCategory1
+Logs
+Enabled  : True
+Category : LogCategory1
 ```

-This command enables only Category1, Category2, and time grain PT1M.
-All other time grains and categories are unchanged.
+This command specifies a particular event hub to be used.
+If event hub name is not included, an event hub will be created for each category of metric and log data.

 ## PARAMETERS